Carcraftz/speedlearn-cli/README.md

 # speedlearn-cli

 speedlearn-cli is a command-line tool that automates the process of downloading MP4 videos, converting them to MP3, and transcribing the audio content.
-This project was entirely built with Claude 3.5 Sonnet in under an hour.
+This project was entirely built with Claude 3.5 Sonnet with Cursor in under an hour.
+Not a single line of code was written by a human.

+Resources

 ## Features